Hansuai-Hong/hansuai-hong.github.io/_posts/2024-08-01-applied-data-science-project.md

 # Work Accomplished
 ### 1) Data Collection (Group effort)
 As a team, we conducted thorough research to identify a suitable dataset for our analysis.
-After evaluating multiple sources, we selected a dataset from Kaggle that provides comprehensive insights relevant to our project objectives.
+After evaluating multiple sources, a dataset from Kaggle was chosen that provides comprehensive insights relevant to our project objectives.

 This dataset includes two key components:

-Info Data - contains general product details
+Info Data - contains general SEPHORA product details
 Review Data - consists of five sheets of customer reviews and associated information.

-After obtaining the dataset, we performed an initial Exploratory Data Analysis (EDA) to gain a better understanding of its structure and quality.
+After obtaining the dataset, an initial Exploratory Data Analysis (EDA) was generated to gain a better understanding of its structure and quality.
 This process involved:
 - Reviewing data distribution.
 - Identifying inconsistencies, missing values, and duplicate entries.
 - Detecting outliers.